 I’m going to pretend for a moment that my husband loves devilled eggs (he really dislikes them, no matter how much I Iove them!).

-In this dreamy lunch, I would include several devilled eggs leftover from a cookout or dinner, plus one of my favorite things to treat him with: seasoned mozzarella balls.
+In this dreamy, no-heat lunch, I would include several devilled eggs leftover from a cookout or dinner, plus one of my favorite things to treat him with: seasoned mozzarella balls.

 I buy them in bulk from Costco, put them in a little container, and add a small amount of olive oil and salt.
 YUMMY.